NouFuS/Auto-French-Subs/README.md

   Edit the video_to_french.py file to specify the file name.
   Run the file, it will create a srt file with the same name as the input video file.

-This project was a testing ground to work with the HuggingFace plateform.

 # TODO
 * make a clean data input (from a config file?)
 * make a gradio GUI

+# Context
+This project is a testing ground to work with the HuggingFace plateform.